 I am a magazine journalist and author based in Fort Greene, Brooklyn.
 Previously, I was an editor at various magazines, most recently Men's Journal, where I was deputy editor until 2004, when I left to write full-time.
 Over the years, I have written for dozens of national magazines including Rolling Stone, Popular Science, Men's Journal, GQ, Travel + Leisure, New York, Entertainment Weekly, Inc., Fast Company, Men's Health, Runner's World, and Outside, where I’m currently a Correspondent.
 I was one of the founding editors of PLAY, The New York Times Sports Magazine and am almost certainly the only person in history to play in both the Elephant Polo World Championships and the Quidditch World Cup.
 My first book, SHOW DOG, was published by HarperCollins/IT Books in February of 2012.
 My article/ebook, "THE LIFE AND TIMES OF THE STOPWATCH GANG" was optioned by Bluegrass Films/Universal Pictures and will hopefully some day be a movie.
-My next major project is a book, about the largest covert operation in CIA history, known as Project Azorian.
-My book currently has no title, but will presumably have one by the time it's published by Dutton, in mid/late-2017.
+My next major project is a book, about the largest covert operation in CIA history, an attempt to snatch a sunken Soviet sub off the bottom of the Pacific Ocean known as Project Azorian.
+My book currently has no title, but will presumably have one by the time it's published by Penguin's Dutton imprint, in mid/late-2017.
 Want to hear more?
 Here's me on the Longform podcast.
-I am represented by Daniel Greenberg of the Levine, Greenberg, Rostan Agency; Michelle Kroes and Matthew Snyder at CAA; and Rick Jacobs, at Circle of Confusion.
+I am represented in books by Daniel Greenberg of the Levine, Greenberg, Rostan Agency, and in film/TV by Michelle Kroes and Matthew Snyder at CAA, as well as Rick Jacobs, at Circle of Confusion.